Actor (miniseries)

 Herec (English: Actor) is a Czech drama television series directed by Peter Bebjak.
-It is set in 1950s Czechoslovakia.
+It is set in Czechoslovakia in the 1950s.

-The title role in the series was played by Jan Cina, who represents the young actor Stanislav Láník.
-Láník finds himself in a difficult life situation.
-State Security takes advantage of his homosexuality and offers him cooperation: Láník becomes bait for compromitation of influential figures which gives him acting opportunities.
-Jenovéfa Boková, Emília Vášáryová, Martin Finger or Adrian Jastraban also starred in the series.
+The title role in the series, the young actor Stanislav Láník, is played by Jan Cina.
+Láník finds himself in a difficult situation: State Security takes advantage of his homosexuality and uses him as bait to compromise influential figures, in exchange for help with his acting career.
+Jenovéfa Boková, Emília Vášáryová, Martin Finger and Adrian Jastraban also star in the series.

-The three-part series was broadcast every Sunday evening from 11 October to 25 October 2020, on the ČT1 channel.
+The three-part series was broadcast every Sunday evening on the ČT1 channel from 11 to 25 October 2020.